CarnegieHall/archivesspace-importguide/archivesspace-import.md

    * `&apos`; to represent "  **'**  ";
    * `&quot`; to represent '  **"**  '.

-* Check the “collection description” encoded in EAD to eliminate every formatting characters.
+* Check the “collection description” encoded in EAD to eliminate formatting characters.
-* Check in the spreadsheet the dates format; sometimes Excel automatically change dates to numbers (and vice-versa) invalidating the EAD.
-Be sure to copy and paste the columns with the right values.
-A helpful trick is to copy the records and paste them in a blank NotePad, then copy again and paste on the Template Spreadsheet, formatting the dates column for “text”.
+* Check the date formats in the spreadsheet; sometimes Excel automatically change dates to numbers (and vice-versa) invalidating the EAD.
+Be sure to copy and paste the columns with the correctly formatted values.
+A helpful trick is to copy the records and paste them in a blank NotePad, then copy again and paste on the Template Spreadsheet, formatting the dates column as “text”.
-* To import big collection the best way it’s to split it in series and subseries, and try the import of singles and coherent groups of records and then merge them in a one collective EAD.
+* To import a big collection, the best way we determined was to split it in series and subseries, and try the import of singles and coherent groups of records and _then_ merge them into one comprehensive EAD in AS.

-## Other systems of import
+## Other import formats and procedures

 There are seven different ways to import data in AS.
-The kind of data you want to import in (Resources, Accessions, Digital object) determinates the kind of format you have to prepare and use as importer.
+The kind of data you want to import in (Resources, Accessions, Digital object) determines the kind of format you have to prepare and use.
 To import Archival Collections (called “Resources” in AS) you can use the EAD or the MARCXml.
-Here some basic acknowledgment about the import:
+Some basic information about the import process:

-* The MARCXml permits also the import of “Resources”, “Accessions” and “Digital Objects”.
-It’s an XML schema, released by the Library of Congress, based on the international UNIMARC standards and it is thought to manage bibliographic information in a simple way.
+* MARCXml permits also the import of “Resources”, “Accessions” and “Digital Objects”.
+It’s an XML schema, released by the Library of Congress, based on the international UNIMARC standards and it manages bibliographic information in a simple way.
-* The CVS it’s a language to store data in a plain text format as simple comma-separated values.
+* CSV stores data in a plain text format as simple comma-separated values.
 It could import “Accessions” and “Digital Objects” in ArchivesSpace.
-Populate with your data records this Excel Template, following the provided mapping.
-To create “Digital Objects” with insider subseries, just pay attention to type in the cells digital_object_is_a_component TRUE or FALSE and digital_object_component_id with the ID of the parent object.
-To transform the Spreadsheet in a CSV file just use the export function of Excel and select CSV as the desired language.
+Populate the Excel Template with your data, following the provided mapping.
+To create “Digital Objects” with insider subseries, enter in the cells digital_object_is_a_component TRUE or FALSE and digital_object_component_id with the ID of the parent object.
+To transform the Spreadsheet to a CSV file, use the export function of Excel and select CSV as the desired format.

- The migration tools and the import mappings are accessible on the [website](http://archivesspace.org/application/data-import-and-export-maps/).
+Additional migration tools and the import mappings are available on the [AS website](http://archivesspace.org/application/data-import-and-export-maps/).

 ## Resources

-A lot of resources could be found in internet about the data import on ArchivesSpace.
-Here some good manuals, articles and online instruments that could be helpful.
+Many resources are available online to support data import in ArchivesSpace.
+Below are selected manuals, articles and online instruments that were helpful in our assessment of AS and the creation of this guide.

 * [ArchivesSpace Manual by the YALE University AS Team](https://docs.google.com/document/d/1DI_7YNZy-RcjQ9hpMMbxJEkHFpYndzmDoG3ylOc38BY/edit#heading=h.1n1mu2y)